Overview

 Discard

 Permanently marks the item as CANCELED.
-It disappears from the Dead Letters list and will not be retried.
+It disappears from the Failed Deliveries list and will not be retried.

 Retry policy